 An experiment was conducted to compare the merits and demerits of crossbred pigs over indigenous and exotic pigs with respect to growth and to study the economic feasibility of rearing crossbred pigs.
-Three groups of twelve weaned female piglings each belonging to indigenous (Desi), Large White Yorkshire (LWY) and crossbred (CB) (LWY × Desi) of Centre for Pig Production and Research, Mannuthy were selected as uniform as possible with regard to age and body weight.
+Three group of twelve weaned female piglings each belonging to indigenous (Desi), Large White Yorkshire (LWY) and crossbred (CB) (LWY \times Desi) of Centre for Pig Production and Research, Mannuthy were selected as uniform as possible with regard to age and body weight.
 Animals in each breed group were randomly divided into two equal dietary treatment groups of six.
 Treatment group one was fed with a ration specified by ICAR and treatment group two with a ration containing 10 per cent less crude protein than ICAR ration.
-All the pigs were fed iso - caloric ration as per ICAR recommendation.
+All the pigs were fed iso-caloric ration as per ICAR recommendation.
 The protein level in the ration had a moderate influence on the performance of grower pigs.
 There was a trend in favour of full ICAR ration with respect to the parameters like growth rate, feed conversion efficiency and average daily weight gain.
 Even though, there was no significant difference (P>0.05) between the two dietary regimes there was highly significant difference (P<0.01) between the breeds.
 A clear breed difference was noticed between Large White Yorkshire and Desi pigs with respect to traits such as feed intake, body weight, body measurements, average daily body weight gain and feed conversion efficiency.
 But there was no significant difference (P>0.05) between crossbreds and Desi Pigs in average daily body weight gain and feed conversion efficiency.
 The cost of production per kg live body weight was found to be less (Rs.
 45.30) in ICAR ration than 10 per cent less crude protein ration (Rs.46.02) due to higher feed efficiency and better growth rate.
-The overall result obtained during the course of present study is that the unit cost of production is less for animals maintained on ICAR ration.
-The present study also revealed that Large White Yorkshire had higher growth rate, better feed conversion efficiency, and average daily weight gain.
+The present study is also revealed that Large White Yorkshire had higher growth rate, better feed conversion efficiency and average daily weight gain.